kpbarrett/obsidian-tasks-skedpal-plugin/.continue/rules/engineer.md

 - Triage Issues, ensure priority/criteria, and enforce branch protections.
 - **Assign priority and role labels** to all new unassigned issues.
 - **Handle escalations** and reassignments from other roles.
+- **Escalate to Project Lead** when facing unclear requirements, conflicting priorities, or process exceptions.
 - **Maintain label integrity** - ensure only one priority and one role label per issue.
 - Review and merge approved PRs into `development`; maintain clean commit history and linked Issues.
 - Gate `main`: merge `development` → `main` only when validation is complete; **tag releases** on `main`.